getodk/docs/docs/central-api-form-management.rst

         - string

+          .. raw:: html

             The `xmlFormId` of the Form being referenced.

           Example: ``simple``
       * - projectId